Forex Swing Trading Strategies That Work

 Are you eager to get started with swing trading?
 You can get started with the following simple steps:

 - Open an account: You can see the full process for opening an account in our article How to open a MetaTrader 5 account.

 - Open the platform and make your first trade: Now, simply choose an asset and open your first trade.
 You can see the full process in the tutorial video below:

 Once you have your account and your platform and you know how to make a trade, the next step is to create a strategy.
 We've shared our favourite swing trading strategies in the following sections.

 Best Swing Trading Strategy

 These strategies are not exclusive to swing trading, nor indeed to Forex, and, as with most technical strategies, support and resistance are the key concepts behind them.

 These concepts give you two choices for your strategy: following the trend, or trading counter to the trend.

 For either type, it's useful to have the ability to visually recognise price action, or the movement of an asset's price on the chart.

 When identifying a trend, it's important to recognise that markets don't tend to move in a straight line.
 Even when ultimately trending, they move up and down in step-like moves.
 We recognise an uptrend by the market setting higher highs and higher lows, and a downtrend by identifying lower lows and lower highs.
-Many swing trading strategies involve trying to catch and follow a short trend.
+The best swing trading strategy will involve trying to catch and follow a short trend.

 Look at this daily chart of EUR/USD.